About Us

 Policy Lab 4

-Autumn 2024
+October 2024

 The MESSAGE co-design process is centred on the principles of openness, transparency and learning: ensuring that all participants’ views and lived experiences are heard and incorporated as far as possible.
-We are particularly grateful to be able to hear the views and experiences of our patient representatives, including trans and intersex individuals, who will ensure that policy content is relevant to the needs of the people it is intended to benefit.
+We are particularly grateful to be able to hear the views and experiences of our patient representatives, including trans, non-binary and intersex individuals, who will ensure that policy content is relevant to the needs of the people it is intended to benefit.